hashicorp/terraform/README.md

 $ make
 ```

 To compile a development version of Terraform and the built-in plugins, run `make dev`.
-This will put Terraform binaries in the `bin` and `$GOPATH/bin` folders:
+This will build everything using [gox](https://github.com/mitchellh/gox) and put Terraform binaries in the `bin` and `$GOPATH/bin` folders:

 ```sh
 $ make dev